Choosing an Itinerary

 For many first time travelers, Africa can prove a little intimidating.
 Even seasoned travelers are often thrown by the frustrating public transportation, lack of infrastructure, and often poor quality yet overpriced hotels.
 Many visitors choose to head to Africa as part of an overland tour.
 There are many companies that offer packaged trips that are targeted at a backpacker crowd.
 This is far from necessary however if you're looking for and adventure and have a good amount a flexibility built into your schedule.
 Choosing the right region can also be very important as there are many regional differences within this vast continent.

-Many visitors to Africa head straight to the Eastern part of the country.
-It's easy to find an international flight into Nairobi.
+Many visitors to Africa head straight to the Eastern region of the continent.
+It's easy to find an international flight into Nairobi, Kenya.
 From there you can enjoy a safari in Masai Mara or head south into Tanzania to Mount Kilimanjaro.
 Malawi is known as a friendly and welcoming country and it's a great place to linger for a while before heading on into South Africa.
+But don't miss Ethiopia, as it offers amazing cultures,

 South Africa is a hub of international flights and makes for an easy entry point.
 While you're around the southern tip of this great continent you can explore South Africa, Botswana, and Namibia, all of which are quite fascinating and unique countries.
 The transportation in some areas is surprisingly good, but for remote destinations you may be better off hiring a private car and driver.
 This will cut down on some of the hassle and allow you to see a little more.